WEARS WHATEVER A SPIDER CAN1 of 12

 This suit has its fans, and was much more charming when a version of it was used in a Japanese sentai show where "Suppaidaman" had a shape-shifting robot named "Leopardon."

-Dan Slott has wrote Spider-Man for nearly a decade and in that time, he tried a lot of weird stuff, including these very bad costumes.
+Dan Slott wrote Spider-Man for nearly a decade and in that time, he tried a lot of weird stuff, including these very bad costumes.

-First up there's his "Big Time" suit that has stealth capabilities which it activates by glowing very bright green - further proof that 9 times out of 10 "stealth" is code for "stupid."
+First up there's the "Big Time" suit that has stealth capabilities which it activates by glowing very bright green - further proof that 9 times out of 10 "stealth" is code for "stupid."

-Then of course there's his "Ends of the Earth" armor, which has a cool purpose, in that it brings in countermeasures to the specific powers of the Sinister Six, but also looks like a knock-off Power Ranger toy.
+Then of course there's the "Ends of the Earth" armor, which has a cool purpose, in that it brings in countermeasures to the specific powers of the Sinister Six, but also looks like a knock-off Power Ranger toy.

 Apparently, when Peter Parker has no limits, when he is living a #noholdsbarred lifestyle, he uses his vast intellect to completely step all over his classic style.